 Because people can change their minds, it is best to select an alternative executor in case your primary executor later declines the responsibility.
 Additionally, if you own complex assets, the executor you choose should have some tax and business knowledge or the necessary expertise.
 If you don’t know anyone to fulfill this role, you can hire an estate planning attorney.

-For help setting up your estate plan or for any of your Georgia estate planning needs, call the Law Offices of Shane Smith to speak with a Coweta County estate planning lawyer at (770) 487-8999 today.
+For help setting up your estate plan or for any of your Georgia estate planning needs, call Shane Smith Law to speak with a Coweta County estate planning lawyer at (770) 487-8999 today.